electric-sql/d2ts/examples/d2ql/README.md

    - Illustrates date handling and COALESCE for null values
    - Shows how to use JSON_EXTRACT for working with JSON data

+5. **Kitchen Sink (05_kitchen_sink.ts)**
+   - Combines multiple features in a single comprehensive example
+   - Demonstrates column selection with aliases
+   - Shows multiple function calls in SELECT clauses
+   - Illustrates LEFT JOIN between related tables
+   - Showcases complex WHERE conditions with AND/OR logic and function calls
+   - Perfect as a reference for building complex D2QL queries

 ## Running the Examples

 To run an example, use the following command from the project root: